 That phrase may have been a show of protest at just how the world treats the poor.
 But it became a rallying call for many governments later in the day.
 At a press conference today, a delegation from Sudan picked up and said to the Donors “nothing for us without us!”
 He was asserting the power and sovereignty of national governments over donors and foreign powers.

-"What is the latest BOD?
-(BOD is the term used here to refer to the Busan Outcome Document- The Document that is under negotiations) The second question is "What do you want us to do to move the discussion forward?"
+We registered a protest.
+But in the end we inspired nations.
+I salute the CSOs in Busan.
+We now know each other so well.
+Every time we meet, the questions are always two:”What is the latest BOD?
+(BOD is the term used here to refer to the Busan Outcome Document- The Document that is under negotiations) The second question is “What do you want us to do to move the discussion forward?”

 Some have picked up phones and called their government leaders.
 Others have quickly convened “side meetings” to plead for support.
 Others have personally sought and spoken to the negotiators, especially from their countries.